calebd/CMDActivityViewController/Readme.markdown

 ```

 Or maybe you would like to do HTML text to Mail and plain text and a link to Twitter.
 You get the idea :)

+## Thanks

+Special thanks to Drew Wilson for letting me release this as I work on his upcomming app [Filtron](https://filtron.co).